cptflavio/dimension-delvers-docs/src/README.md

 ## How to Create Pages

 ### 1. Get Access to the Repository
 To add or edit pages in the mdBook, you need to be a member of the DD GitHub organization.
-If you haven't received an invite to the GitHub organization yet, please ask one of the organization Owners to invite
+If you haven't received an invite to the GitHub organization yet, please ask one of the organization Owners to invite you.

 ### 2. Navigate to the Repository
 1. Open the GitHub repository by clicking this link: [https://github.com/Dimension-Delvers/dimension-delvers-docs/](https://github.com/Dimension-Delvers/dimension-delvers-docs/)